Skip to Main Content

 Roadway Safety Program

-Shaping Safe, Connected Streets for a Thriving Regional Community
+Shaping Safe, Connected Streets for Thriving Communities

 The regional Safety Program is dedicated to reducing serious injuries and fatalities on our region's roadways by taking a proactive, data-informed approach to transportation safety.
 This effort supports the broader goals of creating a safer and accessible transportation system for all who travel throughout the region, whether by car, bicycle, on foot, mobility device, or transit.
 By aligning local initiatives with state and national safety priorities, the program helps ensure a consistent focus on preventing severe roadway crashes.